aleporin/iRev/README.md

 ### **_Description_**

-#### The overall goal of the project is to create a recipe app for food and cocktails.
+#### The overall goal of the app is to create a recipe app for food and cocktails.
 Users will be able to search through hundreds of food and cocktail recipes as well as create and interact with their own.

 ---